-Healthcare workers are essential to healthcare delivery, and there is a direct link between a country’s number of healthcare workers and a country’s health outcomes.
+Healthcare workers are essential to healthcare delivery.
+There is a direct link between a country’s number of healthcare workers and a country’s health outcomes.

 Without healthcare workers to accurately diagnose patients and administer treatment, the impact of other interventions, such as increasing drug supplies or building health facilities, is limited.
 While international volunteers provide crucial support, training a country’s local healthcare workforce ensures a sustainable pipeline of healthcare workers into the future.

 Although the number of healthcare workers has risen sharply in the last 10 years, Tanzania still lags far behind the World Health Organization’s (WHO) recommended minimum ratio of 23 per 10,000 people2 with fewer than 3 healthcare workers per 10,000 people3.
 Exacerbating the problem, Tanzania’s limited healthcare workforce is concentrated in urban centers, while 70% of the population live in rural areas4.

 Our work aims to: